Writing your executive resume – and feeling overwhelmed?

 Will your teams be more well-trained or responsive?
 How will you produce results according to their internal and customer expectations?

-You don’t have to supply a grandiose response to use it in your executive resume.
+You DO NOT need to supply a grandiose response to use it in your executive resume.
 Simply list the unique qualifications and capabilities you bring to the table, then further illustrate these competencies with success stories (see #2 above), and accolades from others (see #4 below).

 Back these skills up with metrics showing your results in cost savings or profit.